ShZil/network-utilities/Scanner/README.md

 ### 2023-04-06
 [00:51] Asked a friend for help with the Cryptography, because he is well-versed in the ways of the Python.
 So he asked Copilot to write a class for that, and this is the result.

+[00:52] Integrating `tag` and `nonce` into the class.

+[01:02] Change to CBC (still with Copilot), because there is no `tag` and `nonce` there, it's just simply encrypting the file itself with a password and IV.
+The password supplied is hashed and split in two (128 bytes each): `key` and `iv`.

+[01:08] I had to correct Copilot's code.
+I also changed `self.key` to a local variable `key` that's gone after the constructor, which is better, because we needn't save it for all that long.
+Let's try testing.